Jsparrow/jsparrow.github.io/docs/README.md

 * [jSparrow Maven plugin](maven/getting-started.html)
 * [jSparrow GitHub App](github/getting-started.html)

+## jSparrow 3.2.0 has been released!

+We are now supporting Eclipse versions using Java 11 and Java 11 projects!
+See [Release Notes](/eclipse/release-notes.html#_3-2-0).

 ## jSparrow 3.1.0 has been released!

 We are now supporting the latest Eclipse version!
 See [Release Notes](/eclipse/release-notes.html#_3-1-0).